Learn about many of the available medications in our database.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

-Each mL of Cisplatin Injection contains 1 mg of cisplatin.
-Nonmedicinal ingredients: sodium chloride, mannitol, water for injection, and hydrochloric acid as pH adjuster.
+Each mL of contains 1 mg of cisplatin.
+Nonmedicinal ingredients: sodium chloride in water for injection, and hydrochloric acid or sodium hydroxide as pH adjuster.

 The recommended dose and dosing schedule of cisplatin varies according to the specific type of cancer being treated, the response to therapy, and the other medications or treatments being used.
 The dose given is based on body size.